-This is featured in my book Answers in the Dark.
-You can pre-order on Amazon here.
+This topic is featured in my book Answers in the Dark.

 Have you ever woken up in the morning with a tune going round your head?